droo79/Google-Homepage/README.md

 # Google-Homepage
-Recreating the google landing page
+Recreating the google landing page to learn more about HTML, CSS and Javascript.